Jeroenyouknow/Jeroen-Spel/README.md

 - Factory
 - Shop

-You need to collect coins to upgrade your districts and so generate more income form your districts.
+You need to collect money to buy the four districts.
+When you start the game you get an starting amount of $ 1000,-.
+With that you can buy your first district.

 Future updates:

-- Car's will need fuel
+- End Screen
-- Coins
+- Police Car
-- XP-system
+- Plane
-- Airplane/airport
+- Other three districts
-- Car's stopping at stop sign
 - New sounds
 - New sprites